Anton Sebastianpillai

 Anton Sebastianpillai FRCP (23 January 1945 – 4 April 2020), was a British historian, author (writing as Anton Sebastian) and consultant geriatrician, of Sri Lankan Tamil origin.

 Biography

-He had his primay and secondary education at St Sylvester's College, Kandy and trained at Peradeniya Medical School, in Sri Lanka, qualifying in 1967.
+He had his primary and secondary education at St Sylvester's College, Kandy and trained at Peradeniya Medical School, in Sri Lanka, qualifying in 1967.

 He gave talks to the Foreign Correspondents' Club, New Delhi, India, and gave the 'Millennium Oration' of the Sri Lanka Medical Association of North America.

 He died on 4 April 2020, at Kingston Hospital, London, after contracting COVID-19 while working there.
 He had been admitted to the hospital's intensive care unit on 31 March and was aged 75.

 He was a bibliophile, with a collection of rare books on Sri Lanka and on medical history.

 Works

 As Anton Sebastian he wrote a number of reference works:

 His Dictionary of the History of Medicine won a British Medical Association Medical Book Award.